Resources

 • Overextending Yourself: Going to great lengths to meet others’ needs, even to your detriment.

-• Difficulty Saying No: You feel compelled to accept requests, even when they inconvenience you.
+• Difficulty Saying No: You feel compelled to go above and beyond for others, even when they inconvenience you.

 • Seeking Approval: Craving validation and acceptance from others to feel valued.